 Bipolar disorder, once known as manic depression, is not only characterized by sudden intense shifts in mood but by sudden shifts in energy levels and behavior as well.
 When someone is in a manic state their judgment and ability to function cognitively is at risk for days or even a matter of weeks.
 A bipolar disorder is debilitating on its own, but unfortunately for many, it is not uncommon for it to co-occur with a form of addiction such as alcoholism.

-The wide ranging effects of both of these behaviors can have devastating effects on those who are effected by them.
+The wide-ranging effects of both of these behaviors can have devastating effects on those who are affected by them.
 If you or someone you love needs help, seek clinical treatment for alcohol addiction and bipolar disorder.

 Everyone has the ability to experience intense episodes of anger, sadness, despair, or elation.
 Yet, someone who is diagnosed with a bipolar disorder experiences these same intense emotions, but they are unable to control them.
 These all-consuming episodes could potentially happen unwarranted.
 The four major types of mood episodes used to characterize the disorder include mania, hypomania, depression, and mixed episodes.

 Unique symptoms characterize the four main episodes experienced by someone who struggles with a bipolar disorder.
 Examples of these symptoms include:

 - Mania- During these episodes, people often experience grandiose feelings.
 They may speak rapidly, sleep little, and experience hallucinations.
 The periods of incredible optimism and momentous pessimism experienced during manic episodes are often accompanied by delusional, irrational behavior.